 Specifies how to control CPU fan speed.
-This item is configurable only when CPU Smart FAN Control is enabled.
+This item is configurable only when CPU Smart FAN Control is set to Enabled.

 ▶ Auto Lets the BIOS automatically detect the type of CPU fan installed and sets the optimal

 CPU fan control mode.
 (Default)